blimob/Visual-Schedule/TESTING.md

 ### Conclusion

-The Visual Schedule module passes all test and is ready for use by other programmers.
-ALl public interface methods work as documented, error handling is appropriate, and the classes integrate correctly to provide a complete scheduling solution for children's daily activities.
+The Visual Schedule module passes all tests and is ready for use by other programmers.
+All public interface methods work as documented, error handling is appropriate, and the classes integrate correctly to provide a complete scheduling solution for children’s daily activities.
+Each class has its own test app, and I primarily used `test-app.js` to confirm that all components interact with each other as intended.

 The module demonstrates clean, maintainable code that follows established software engineering principles while providing useful functionality for building calendar applications.